Winifred Hodge Rose

 This is indeed an enormous hall!
 And no wonder: Thor is the patron of a huge number of folk, far more than Odin is with his einherjar.
 And who has charge of hospitality and care for all these folk—for their souls in the afterlife?
 It is Sif, of course, no doubt helped by her daughter Thruðr.
 Thruðr is listed as one of the Valkyries who bear drinking horns to the einherjar in Odin’s hall (Grimnismal vs. 36), but in my perception she does not often do so there.
 She is more frequently found in the hall of her own family, Bilskirnir, helping with hospitality there along with many other activities she is involved with.
 Sif has charge of the care and hospitality offered to countless souls whose patron she and / or Thor, Thruðr, Magni, or Moði were during their time in Midgard.
 (I believe that the giantess Jarnsaxa, mother of Magni and Moði, prefers to remain in her own hall in Jotunheim and follow the Jotun ways there.)

-My sense of Sif’s great Hall is one of comfort, companionship, and plenty, where all souls are welcome.
-Their strengths, talents, and skills are encouraged in the afterlife.
-These folk, in ancient times, were fighters at need, but focused more on the skills of daily life that all depend upon.
 I believe that the spiritual gifts and goodwill emanating from all these skilled and hardy souls in Bilskirnir, along with the Holy Ones there, offer strength and support, courage and inspiration, for those of us still working our way through the many challenges of daily life in Midgard.
-These gifts, and our respect and appreciation for them, weave us all together in the kinship of the spirit, and there may be many of our own blood-kin in that great Hall, as well.
+These gifts, and our respect and appreciation for them, weave us all together in the kinship of the spirit.
+It may be, as well, that there are many of our own blood-kin in that great Hall: souls from ancient times whose stout-hearted lives of everyday hard work and care for their families are honored by Thor, Sif, and their kin.

-I find that the family of Sif and Thor is a close-knit one, and see them both as patrons of parenting, grandparenting, and family life.
+I find that the family of Sif and Thor is a close-knit one, and see them both as patrons of parenting, step-parenting, grandparenting, and family life.
 Sif goes even farther, helping us to weave and maintain frith and good relationships with our extended kin and our heart-kin (those closest to us, whether they are related or not), as well as with our neighbors and those we work with.
 Her gifts of hospitality, nurturing, kinship, and frith are of great value, and we should not hesitate to call upon her to help us with these important matters in our lives.